 The centre, housed in a 17th century mill that was once home to 70 antique and vintage dealers, has been completely refurbished and its structure strengthened.
 It will reopen on Monday, November 4, as a "lifestyle business," according to owner Glynn Evans.

-Former leaseholders David and Claire Myers have not returned and Evans has installed an experienced retail manager, Sharon Currie.
+Former leaseholder Clare Myers has not returned and Evans has installed an experienced retail manager, Sharon Currie.
 The White Lion Antiques Centre in Hampshire is also owned by Evans.

 After the fire in November 2015, Evans had hoped to reopen Bourne Mill a year later but a dispute arose with insurer AXA on its valuation of the repair costs.
-According to Evans, the shortfall was "more than half a million pounds," a gap he had to plug by moves such as selling part of the centre's car park to property developers.
+According to Evans, the shortfall was "more than half a million pounds".

 Currie says the mix of dealers in the refurbished centre will be more eclectic than in the past, which together with an enhanced cafe "should draw a bigger crowd in”.